dgerabagi/data-curation-environment/prompt.md

         *   **If no empty tabs exist:** It will use `vscode.window.showInformationMessage` with "Yes" and "No" options to prompt the user.
 If "Yes", it will call the IPC with a `count` equal to the total `tabCount`.
     *   **Per-Tab "Refresh" Button (`ResponseTabs.tsx`):**
         *   A new "Refresh" icon button will be added to the tab component, visible on hover.
-        *   Its `onClick` handler will call a new prop function, which in `view.tsx` will trigger the `RequestBatchGeneration` IPC with `count: 1` and `tabsToRegenerate: [tabIndex]`.
+        *   Its `onClick` handler will trigger the new `RequestSingleRegeneration` IPC message.
+        *   The `TabState` in `view.tsx` will be updated to include an `isLoading` flag.
+This will be used to display a loading spinner on the specific tab being regenerated.

 3.  **Backend Logic (`llm.service.ts`, `history.service.ts`):**
-    *   The backend handlers will need to be updated to accommodate the new `tabsToRegenerate` payload.
-    *   When the batch responses are received from the LLM, the `history.service.ts` will need to intelligently update the `dce_history.json` file, replacing the content only for the specified tab IDs instead of creating a new cycle.
-This will likely require a new method like `updateResponsesInCycle`.
+    *   **Batch Regeneration:** The backend handlers for `RequestBatchGeneration` will need to be updated to accommodate the `tabsToRegenerate` payload.
+When the batch responses are received, `history.service.ts` will intelligently update `dce_history.json`, replacing content only for the specified tab IDs.
+    *   **Single Regeneration:** A new handler for `RequestSingleRegeneration` will be created.
+        *   It will call a new `generateSingle` method in `llm.service.ts`.
+        *   It will then call a new `updateSingleResponseInCycle` method in `history.service.ts` to update the specific response in the history file.
+        *   A new IPC message will be sent back to the client with the new content for the specific tab.
 </file_artifact>

 <file path="src/client/utils/response-parser.ts">